praveen123456-git/shiprocket-api/README.md

 Shiprocket Api for codeigniter

 Usage ::
-laod this library in controllers
+load this library in controllers

 $this->load->library('shiprocket');